priya510/Basic-Banking-system/README.md

 7.After the end of transaction the user will be redirected to the 'view all customers' page.<br>

 # Software used:Xampp,Sublime Text,PhpMyAdmin,MySql
+# How to run this project :
+First you need to open Xammp software in that you need to start Apache and MySql and then transaction will begin.